-If any employee’s income exceeds $137,700, neither you or they will owe Social Security taxes on earnings above that amount.
-If their income exceeds the applicable threshold amount in the table below, you’ll have to withhold an extra 0.9% on their total taxable earnings that exceed the maximum; it’s an additional Medicare tax imposed by the IRS.
-The good news is that your business won’t be responsible for matching the payment.
+If any employee’s income exceeds $160,200 in 2023, neither of you will owe Social Security taxes on earnings above that amount.
+If their income exceeds the applicable threshold amount in the table below, you’ll have to withhold an extra 0.9% Medicare tax on their total taxable earnings that exceed the maximum.

 Additional Medicare Tax

 Married Filing Jointly

 Although unemployment tax isn’t officially recognized as a payroll tax per the IRS, you’re still responsible for paying it.
 It’s a tax that’s paid by employers, and rates differ depending on previous claims filed against your business and how long you’ve been operating.
 For more details, check out our guide to FUTA Taxes.

 Income taxes are paid by employees; operate at a federal, state, or local level; and fund government spending and public services.
 Federal income taxes—calculated using an employee’s W-4 form—aren’t fixed rates like payroll tax rates (although some state and local taxes are, depending on where your workers live/work) and vary for each employee.
 The lower an employee’s income, and the more dependents they have, the fewer federal income taxes they will owe.
 Marital status also plays a role.
 You can reference IRS Publication-15T to determine federal withholding amounts.

 Whether you need to withhold state or local income taxes depends entirely on where the employee resides (and sometimes where your business is located).
 States like Florida and Texas don’t have an income tax—and certain areas in states like New York and Arkansas are subject to county or other local taxes.